JoshuaJLi/JoshuaJLi.github.io/content/index.md

 ## Featured Projects

-💊[[Hope Health Action Haiti]] - Digitizing the medical records for hospitals in Haiti
+💊[[Hope Health Action Haiti]] - Digitizing medical records for hospitals in Haiti

 🐾[[Paws]] - Time tracking with friends and virtual pets

-🚌 [[Where's the Bus]] - An app for making the Compass card even more useful
+🚌 [[Where's the Bus (2024)]] - An app for making the Compass card even more useful

+## Current Projects

+🎥 [Sr. Developer at SFU Blueprint's Reel Youth Project](https://sfublueprint.org/projectspage) - Helping to update the website and make it easier to use